If You Need Insulin During Pregnancy

 Learning to take insulin

 Your health care provider will prescribe your insulin.
 You will need to inject it one or more times a day.
 Insulin is injected into fatty tissue.
 It does not cross the placenta.
 That means it does not affect your baby the way taking a pill would.
 Your health care provider will teach you how to give yourself a shot.
 With practice, you’ll get comfortable doing it yourself.
+The best site for injecting insulin is your belly (abdomen).
+But you can also inject into an upper arm or thigh.
+Talk with your health care provider about where to give yourself a shot.

 Finding the right dosage for you